Skip to content

 • Chop or break down large pieces.

-• Do not include meat, dairy, or oily foods.
+• Do not include large amounts of salty or oil foods.

 • Keep materials varied for balanced decomposition.